 Businesses have given up control of their brands and put the control of their image in the hands of people they do not even know.

 Meanwhile, blogging allows a firm complete and total control.
-As the owner of a blog you can decide how it looks and ensure it follows brand guidelines.
+As the owner of a blog, you can decide how it looks and you can ensure that it follows brand guidelines.
 You can decide what to include and how to promote it and what order in which it will be presented.
 Unlike social networks, bloggers get to decide exactly how the world perceives them.

 None of this is news, of course.
 Back in 2005, Business Week magazine said that “blogging was no longer an elective, but a pre-requisite”.
 In other words, if you didn’t blog your company would face an uncertain future.
 Equally, for a decade now, the inbound marketing company, HubSpot, has been producing data which demonstrates that blogging is the “number one” element in generating leads and online sales.
 Without blogging, companies appear to be making life much tougher for themselves on the Internet.